What is PCOS?

 If you have PCOS, your chances of becoming pregnant and having a healthy baby improve significantly when you adopt a healthy lifestyle, which includes maintaining a healthy weight, not smoking, eating a healthy diet, getting plenty of regular exercise, and getting enough sleep.

 If you have irregular or sporadic periods, this may indicate that you are not ovulating and will need medical assistance to conceive.
-The first line of medical treatment for this is ovulation induction.
+The first line of medical treatment for this is ovulation induction and you might need medication to help you ovulate or use fertility technologies such as in vitro fertilization.

 How common is PCOS?